This Sunday: Leaving Shame Behind

 • Readings

-The readings from the Word referenced in the sermon can be found here on Sunday.
+The readings from the Word can be found here on Sunday.

 The service will be broadcast live at https://www.facebook.com/newchurchwestville/live.
 You can also watch the service later at that same link.